jiang-haitian/Structure-Aware-Halftoning/README.md

 An efficient implementation of paper [Structure-Aware Halftoning](https://dl.acm.org/doi/10.1145/1360612.1360688) in C++ with opencv.

-I adapted  a simple greedy search strategy instead of annealing.
+I adopt a simple greedy search strategy instead of annealing.